Phobias, Fear & The Brain: Why You Can’t Just "Think" Your Way Out of It (And What Actually Works)

 The most frustrating part?
 You probably know it’s irrational.

 Most of my clients in Leicester and Hinckley tell me, "Martin, I know the plane isn't going to crash," or "I know the spider can't hurt me."
-But that logical knowledge doesn't stop your heart from racing, your palms from sweating, or that overwhelming urge to run.
+But that logic doesn't stop your heart from racing, your palms from sweating, or that overwhelming urge to run.

 That is because a phobia isn't a problem with your logic.
 It’s a problem with your alarm system.